All you need to know about Senegal-Poland clash

 Senegal have qualified for their second World Cup, after their inaugural participation in 2002 where they reached the quarter-finals before being eliminated by Turkey, while, This is Poland's eighth World Cup, but their first appearance since 2006.
 They last reached the knockout stages in 1986, failing to advance from the group stages in each of their last two appearances (2002 and 2006).

-Poland have lost six of their last eight World Cup games (W2).
-They have also failed to keep a clean sheet in those last eight games, their last shutout dating back to their 1-0 win against Portugal in 1986, whereas Senegal were unbeaten in their only previous group phase appearance at the World Cup (W1 D2), which included a victory in the opening game against defending champions France (1-0).
+Poland have lost six of their last eight World Cup games (W2), whereas Senegal were unbeaten in their only previous group phase appearance at the World Cup (W1 D2), which included a victory in the opening game against defending champions France (1-0).

 READ MORE: All the vital statistics of the FIFA World Cup